 The first step to creating a budget is working out what you spend on a weekly or monthly basis.
 Once you have accounted for essentials such as rent or mortgage payments, debt repayments or food, what you have left over is your disposable income.
 Your disposable income can be used for non-essential purchases over the month, any emergency payments you didn’t account for can be added to your savings account.

 If your disposable income isn’t where you would like it to be, you could look at your spending and see where you can make cuts.
-For example, could you buy own-brand in the supermarkets instead of more expensive branded items?
-Use energy saving tips to reduce utility bills, overhaul any subscriptions or memberships and cut back on luxuries.
+For example, could you buy own brand in the supermarkets instead of more expensive branded items?
+Use energy-saving tips to reduce utility bills, overhaul any subscriptions or memberships and cut back on luxuries.
 See more of our favourite money saving tips here.

 You could also look at increasing your income.
 Working overtime, picking up additional shifts, selling unused items online or getting a second job are all ways to boost your income to help with your financial goal.